web3/web3.js/docs/web3-eth.rst

   - ``cumulativeGasUsed`` - ``Number``: The total amount of gas used when this transaction was executed in the block.
   - ``gasUsed`` - ``Number``:  The amount of gas used by this specific transaction alone.
   - ``logs`` - ``Array``: Array of log objects, which this transaction generated.
-  - ``effectiveGasPrice`` - ``Number``:  The actual value per gas deducted from the senders account.
+  - ``effectiveGasPrice`` - ``String``:  The actual value per gas deducted from the senders account.
 Before EIP-1559, this is equal to the transaction's gas price.
 After, it is equal to baseFeePerGas + min(maxFeePerGas - baseFeePerGas, maxPriorityFeePerGas).

 -------
 Example